ReactJS Component

 Conclusion

-Examples above shows that similar to normal HTML space separated multiple classes, we can apply multiple classes to React DOM element the same way with some additional possibilities like classes in array, variable or even from another component’s props.
-There is one library which allows adding classes, just separating it with comma as well.
+The examples above show that similar to normal HTML space separated by multiple classes, we can apply multiple classes to React DOM elements the same way with some additional possibilities like classes in array, variable, or even from another component’s props.
+There is one library that allows adding classes, just separating it with a comma as well.